 Alarm Signals and Priorities

 The VM-2160 differentiates between alarms of high, medium and low priority.
-An alarm of higher priority will always overlay alarms of respective lower priority.
+An alarm of higher priority will always override alarms of respective lower priority.
 Vice versa, an alarm of high priority cannot be silenced by a following alarm of lower priority.